 EUTF Active – Eligibility

-- The unmarried child of an employee killed in the performance of duty, provided the child is under age 19 and has no surviving parent, shall be enrolled in Retiree plan
+- The unmarried child of an employee killed in the performance of duty, provided the child is under the limiting age, as defined in the EUTF Administrative Rule 1.02 or is an adult disabled child in accordance with the EUTF Administrative Rule 3.01(b)(3) and does not have a surviving parent who is eligible to be an employee-beneficiary, shall be enrolled in retiree plans

-- You or your spouse’s/DP’s/CUP’s children under the age of 26 (for medical and prescription drug coverage).
+- The employee or spouse/DP/CUP’s children under the age of 26 (for medical and prescription drug coverage).
 This includes children by birth, marriage (stepchild), or adoption or placement for adoption.
-For dental and vision coverage, dependent children under the age 19, and from age 19 through age 23 if they are unmarried and full time students are covered.
-For children covered under legal guardianship, their coverage will terminate at age 18.
+For dental and vision coverage, dependent children under age 19 and from age 19 through age 23 if they are full-time students.
+For children covered under legal guardianship or foster children, their coverage will terminate at age 18.

-- Coverage can be continued for an unmarried child, regardless of age, who is incapable of self-support due to mental/physical incapacity that existed prior to the child reaching age 19.
+- An unmarried child, regardless of age, who is incapable of self-support due to mental/physical incapacity that existed prior to the child reaching age 19, coverage can be continued.

 - Intend to remain in a domestic partnership with each other indefinitely.